VOCdevShy/Q-Learning_Frozen_Lake/Doc/Bug list.md

-## This is the bug list.
-In this files, all the bugs/problems of the program are detailed.
-(If you know how to fix it please, open an issue)
+<h2>This is the bug list.
+In this files, all the bugs/problems of the program are detailed. <br>(If you know how to fix a bug or if you found one, please open an issue)</br></h2>

 1. Sequence lag/Sequence recording lag (Link to problem 2 and 3) (Fix)
     - explication: Add `time.sleep(0.7)` line 84 + delete of `action = env.action_space.sample()` before the while not done